 This page is not complete.

 The core of every web app is its internal and external data flow.
-As the web evolved, this data flow become more and more complex.
-Mastering it will help to build better and efficient web apps.
+As the web has evolved, the complexity of these data flows has increased.
+Understanding these data flows will help you build better and more efficient web apps.

 The basic HTTP data flow

-From the start, the Web is based on a client/server architecture sustain by the HTTP protocol.
+The web is based on a client/server architecture sustained by the HTTP protocol.

-The above schema shows basic web site flow.
-Each resource is hosted on the server and the client (the web browser) is requesting them through HTTP each time it needs it.
-In such a configuration, the web browser is only in charge of displaying the web content.
-All the data and the treatments performed on them are handled by the server.
+The above schema shows the basic flow involved in displaying a website.
+Resources for the website are hosted on the server, and the client (the web browser) requests resources using HTTP.
+In this configuration, the web browser is only in charge of displaying the web content.
+All the data, and the actions performed on this data are handled by the server.

 Advanced web site data flow

 The main change introduced by this technology is where and when HTTP requests are handled.
 With this technology, the HTTP requests can be handled directly by a web page rather than by the built-in browser mechanism such as hyperlinks.
 Thanks to that change, the web page takes the opportunity to request resources asynchronously any time it needs them and only if it needs them.
 At the beginning it was thought to request HTML or XML fragments to update portion of the web page.
 Today, it's used to request data (usually, but not necessarily, in the JSON format) necessary to update the page content.
 If it's a bit different in a technical point of view, it does not change anything in an architectural point of view.

 Today's biggest web sites use this technique quite extensively, however it is important to know when it's a good idea to use it and when it is not necessary.